LostInBrittany/angular-beers/README.md

 + Move application logic out of the template and into Controllers.
 + Get data from a server using Angular services.

 The tutorial guides you through the entire process of building a simple application, including writing and running unit and end-to-end tests.
-Experiments at the end of each step provide suggestions for you to learn more about AngularJS and the application you are building.
+Experiments at the end of each step provide suggestions for you to learn more about Angular and the application you are building.

 You can go through the whole tutorial in a couple of hours or you may want to spend a pleasant day really digging into it.
 If you're looking for a shorter introduction to Angular, check out the [Quickstart](https://angular.io/docs/ts/latest/quickstart.html).